2024 United States presidential election in Tennessee

 The 2024 United States presidential election in Tennessee took place on Tuesday, November 5, 2024, as part of the 2024 United States elections in which all 50 states plus the District of Columbia participated.
 Tennessee voters have chosen electors to represent them in the Electoral College via a popular vote.
 The state of Tennessee has 11 electoral votes in the Electoral College, following reapportionment due to the 2020 United States census in which the state neither gained nor lost a seat.

 Prior to the election, all major news organizations once again considered Tennessee a safe red state; the state has voted Republican in every presidential election since 2000, including by double-digit margins since 2004.

-On election night, Tennessee voted Republican for former president Donald Trump by a wide margin for the third time in a row, with him winning the state by 29.7%, a considerable increase from his 23.2% victory in 2020 and to a lesser extent his 26% victory in 2016.
-He received more than 1.96 million Tennessee votes which was a record for votes cast for any candidate in state history.
-This is the best performance from a Republican candidate for a presidential election in Tennessee since Richard Nixon's 37.9% victory in 1972.
+On election night, Tennessee voted decisively Republican for the third consecutive election, with former president Donald Trump winning 64.19% to Kamala Harris's 34.47%, a margin of 29.72%.
+This marked a considerable improvement over his 23.21% margin in 2020 and, to a lesser extent his 26.00% margin in 2016.
+He received more than 1.96 million votes in Tennessee, a record for any candidate in state history.
+This was the best performance by a Republican presidential candidate in Tennessee since Richard Nixon's 37.95% victory in 1972.
+Trump's vote share is also the fourth-highest for Republicans in state history, behind only 1864, 1868, and 1972.